ananyan/ananyan.github.io/_projects/9_project.md

 **Time:** January - May 2021
 **Team:** 5 (MechE, CogSci, DataSci, Business)

 Developed as part of ME292C, Innovation in Disaster Response, Recovery, and Resilience.
+I conducted several stakeholder interviews and led the development of the prototype for NLP-based tagging and spatial mapping.

 ## The Problem
 **For this project, we focused on information sharing for decision-makers in disaster response scenarios, working with NIWC Pacific.**